Ending your tenancy

 We will require a completed termination form and this would need to be signed by the tenant.
 If this is not possible then we will require a letter from the residential home to confirm that the tenant will permanently be residing there.

 Once a termination notice is received, you will receive confirmation in writing of the date your tenancy is due to end, when keys are due to be returned and any rent payable until the end of your tenancy.

 Where possible, a representative from the Group will carry out a pre-termination inspection at the property.
 This is to gather details about the property and offer any advice needed.

 Any outstanding rent not covered by Housing Benefit, should be paid before the termination date.
 If you are claiming Housing Benefit, you must inform your Housing Benefits team that you are moving out.
 When you move out, your Housing Benefit will stop immediately.

 During the notice period your property will be advertised so that we can allocate it to someone else.
 It would be helpful if you would allow prospective tenants to view.
-Please note: a member of the Trust staff always accompanies them.
+Please note: a member of the Group staff always accompanies them.

 Returning your keys

 All keys should be returned by 9.30am on the date that you have been advised your tenancy ceases.
 You must return your keys on time as the tenancy doesn’t end until we have them.
 This means that the rent will continue to be charged until we do.
 If you don’t return all the keys, you will be charged by us to have all the locks in the property changed.